- Sokendai Asia Winter School

 SOKENDAI Asia Winter School

 The School of Physical Sciences and the School of High Energy Accelerator Science host the Asia Winter School so that young researchers from across Asia can broaden their international horizons.
 Intended to provide the School of Physical Sciences and the School of High Energy Accelerator Sciences’ outstanding research and educational experience to those not attending the graduate university, the session invites interested international undergraduate and graduate students as well as young researchers from Japan and across Asia to take part in the intensive seminars and training courses.

-Second circular of SOKENDAI-UST Asia Winter School (SAWS) 2019:
+Final circular of SOKENDAI-UST Asia Winter School (SAWS) 2019:

 "Star and Planet Formation: Key Questions and Challenges"

 Date: February 27 to March 1, 2019

 Registration desk opens at 9:00 am on the first day.

 Program itself is from 9:50 am on February 27 to 4:30 pm on March 1.

 Venue: National Astronomical Observatory of Japan, Mitaka, Tokyo

 Official language: English